 whichever the credit provider determines.

-39. Acceptable rate of interest
+39. Annual percentage rates for loan contracts secured by land mortgage

 (1) Where the payment of a debt or other pecuniary obligation or the performance of any other obligation under a loan contract is secured by a mortgage of land, the loan contract may, notwithstanding section 40, include an acceptable rate of interest and a higher annual percentage rate that does not exceed the acceptable rate by more than 2%.

 (2) Where, in accordance with subsection (1), a loan contract includes 2 annual percentage rates, the statement in accordance with section 38 of the annual percentage rate required under section 36 shall be made in respect of each rate.

-40. Inclusion of more than one rate of interest in contract
+40. More than one rate of interest in contract etc. not permitted in contracts

 (1) Subject to section 39, a credit sale contract or a loan contract shall be deemed to be not in accordance with the provisions of this Division if it includes —

-(a) a statement of, or a reference to, more than one annual percentage rate for the purposes of the contract;
+(a) a statement of, or a reference to, more than one annual percentage rate for the purposes of the contract; or

 (b) a statement of, or a reference to, any other rate to the effect that the credit charge under the contract is or is to be determined by the application of that rate to the whole or any part of the amount financed; or